 - Other equivalent qualifications and/or relevant prior experience may be considered

 Applicants must demonstrate through the application, audition and interview procedure the potential to carry out detailed investigations of topics in which they have a particular interest, and to communicate their ideas coherently and effectively to others.
-They will show the capability to deliver at the end of the relevant programme a series of performance, written and/or oral submissions, which display both a critical awareness of the implications of their topic, and the ability to synthesise and communicate their ideas effectively.
+They will show the capability to deliver, at the end of the relevant programme, a series of performance, written and/or oral submissions, which will display critical awareness and the ability to communicate their ideas effectively.

 Applicants for whom English is not their first language should demonstrate proficiency in English equivalent to IELTS 7.0.

 Fees are reviewed annually and may increase by up to 5% each year.
 The following fees are confirmed: